hirosystems/docs/docs/platform/build-contract.md

 :::tip

-If you are new to Clarity programming, please try [Clarity Camp](https://learn.stacks.org/course/clarity-camp).
+If you are new to Clarity programming, please try the [Bitcoin Builders Primer](https://start.bitcoinprimer.dev/).

 :::